 For example, not all cities have tutors specializing in improving SAT scores and the next best thing is to find a tutor who could work with their kids remotely.

 Even if you’ve been tutoring kids in math, English, or any other subject for years, this doesn’t automatically mean you’re going to be a good SAT tutor.

 Here are 3 things you should have to knock down the competition for online SAT tutoring jobs.

 Most parents just hire tutors for their kids as a general preparation for college admissions.

 However, this shouldn’t be the case.
-Some students are actually quite good in math, but not so in writing essays…or vice versa.
+Some students are quite good at math but not so much at writing essays, or vice versa.

 A good SAT tutor must able to:

 - Assess a student’s strengths and weak areas.
-Tutors will focus on all sections of the SAT (even the essay-writing part), but understanding a student’s strengths and weaknesses can before creating a study plan can save both of them time and effort.
+Tutors will focus on all sections of the SAT, but understanding a student’s strengths and weaknesses before creating a study plan can save both of them time and effort.